elgamalsalman/my-setup/README.md

 # hwclock --systohc
 # vim /etc/locale.gen
 ```
-Now remove the `#` infront of the following line `#en_US.UTF-8 UTF-8` and then save and quit
+now remove the `#` infront of the following line `#en_US.UTF-8 UTF-8` and then save and quit
 ```
 # vim /etc/locale.conf
 ```
-And write the following in the file and save and quit
+and write the following in the file and save and quit
 ```
 LANG=en_US.UTF-8
 ```